-How to Prevent Phishing Attacks in G Suite and Office 365
+How to Prevent Phishing Attacks in Google Workspace and Office 365

 As posted by Forbes, in 2017, a very sophisticated phishing attack was carried out on Gmail users.
 End users were presented with a legitimate-looking email that directed end users back to a Google web page that prompted the end-users to grant permissions to a third-party application that was actually malicious.
 After the permissions were granted, the attackers were able to read the contacts, emails, location, and even access files of the compromised users.

 Pubic cloud authentication mechanisms for third-party integrations are designed to be user-friendly, easy, and painless to grant access to resources by end-users.
-However, if end users carelessly grant permissions to third-party applications without really scrutinizing the access being requested, this can lead to major security implications for organizations hosting resources in public cloud Software-as-a-Service solutions such as G Suite and Office 365.
+However, if end users carelessly grant permissions to third-party applications without really scrutinizing the access being requested, this can lead to major security implications for organizations hosting resources in public cloud Software-as-a-Service solutions such as Google Workspace and Office 365.

 Most of the time, end-users will typically blindly grant permissions without questioning them appropriately.
 After all, most of us are guilty of this and do well to ask, when was the last time we read through the permissions requested by a cloud application requesting access to resources?
 It is a bit sobering to think about the implications that malicious third-party applications pose to organizations in regards to data leaks and sensitive data breaches.